gitlabhq/gitlabhq/doc/user/project/merge_requests/index.md

 > Introduced in [GitLab Ultimate][products] 10.8.

 CAUTION: **Warning:**
-This feature is currently experimental and while you can start using it, it may receive important changes in the future.
+This feature is currently [Alpha](https://about.gitlab.com/handbook/product/#alpha-beta-ga) and while you can start using it, it may receive important changes in the future.

 Each security vulnerability in the report is actionable.
 Clicking on an entry, a detailed information will pop up with two different possible options: